MasterUser007/ExoSuite/docs/index.md

-# Welcome to the ExoSuite Developer Portal
+# to the ExoSuite Developer Portal

 ExoSuite is a modular symbolic mathematics engine stack built to support large-scale prime discovery, symbolic factoring, and post-quantum cryptography workflows.